 Gregg is a member of the Sony Alpha Imaging Collective who is all about travel, film and adventure.
 His photos, taken with his Sony α7R III, share interesting perspectives of his travels and are accompanied by great storytelling and thought-provoking captions.
 He does a great job of conveying how valuable travel has been to his life, and his photos aim to get others to realize that value too.

-What’s In My Bag: A Modified G Master Lens Trinity For Shooting In The Mountains
+What’s In My Bag: gregg jaden’s camera bag - A Modified G Master Lens Trinity For Shooting In The Mountains

-Detailed article on Sony Alpha Universe of all the items I bring with me on my travel adventures.
+A detailed article on Gregg Jaden’s glacier heli trip and what equipment he brought.
+Featured on Sony Alpha Universe of all the items I bring with me on my travel adventures.
 Most of my projects take me to remote places where I have only one chance to get the shot so what I bring is vital to my success.
 For my expeditions, I have to travel as lightweight as possible and at the same time have as much gear as I can carry to get the right shots as I move through each location.
 It’s a balancing act.
 The goal of my recent glacier project was to pack light as I would be flying to the top of a mountain via helicopter and I was limited by space and weight restrictions.
 I usually operate with one or two Sony Alpha mirrorless camera bodies and two or three Sony lenses.
 A lot of photographers use a “Holy Trinity” of 16-35mm, 24-70mm and 70-200mm.
 My trinity is a little different.
 In addition to my 16-35 and 24-70mm Sony G Masters, I use the 100-400mm f/4.5-5.6 G Master as my long lens.
 With these tools, I’m equipped for almost any landscape situations.
 I live by the motto, ‘It’s better to have it and not need it than to need it and not have it.’
 As long as I can carry it, I bring it!

 Gregg Jaden and 9 other Sony’s Alpha Imaging Collective recently trekked through the desert landscape of northern Arizona to capture some of the finest views the American Southwest has to offer. opening with one of the most magnificent natural wonders in North America, the photographers first stopped for a few days to explore the south rim of the the Grand Canyon and even hiked down along South Kaibab Trail.
 Next the group headed to Page, Arizona where they had special access to the highly sought after slot canyons (including Antelope Canyon), a special perch above Horseshoe Bend, and a spectacular sunset and night session at remote Alstrom Point.